 - Japanese for courses 0–3

 If you’re someone who prefers learning a language with the help of a tutor, Memrise might not be the right choice for you.
-The courses and features in the app are intended for independent learners.
+The courses and features in the app are for independent learners.

 Memrise App Review